Reflexology, the not so ticklish power of touching your feet

 The Chinese are said to have used an early form of reflexology more than 5000 years ago in their use of pressure therapies (acupressure).
 Egyptian tomb artwork also shows foot massage indicating that working on the feet is an ancient practice used in many cultures.
 Modern reflexology was developed by Eunice D Graham in the 1930’s and is now a popular complementary therapy.

-Creates relaxation - Reflexology induces relaxation in the body.
+Reflexology induces relaxation in the body.
 Research has shown (24 studies) using EEG brain activity measurements, the relaxation effect begins, from the moment the reflexologist begins the treatment.

-Reduces pain - Pain reduction following reflexology work is documented in 27 studies including research showing impact on individuals of all ages and health states
+Pain reduction following reflexology work is documented in 27 studies including research showing impact on individuals of all ages and health states

-Improves health concerns - research shows that reflexology work helps individuals of all ages with some 78 health concerns including teething, colic, aggressive behaviour in children, arthritis, back pain, digestive issues, chronic illness, hormonal imbalance, sleep disorders and urinary conditions.
+Research shows that reflexology work helps individuals of all ages with some 78 health concerns including teething, colic, aggressive behaviour in children, arthritis, back pain, digestive issues, chronic illness, hormonal imbalance, sleep disorders and urinary conditions.

-Improves blood flow - Separate studies show that reflexology work increases blood flow to the feet, brain, kidneys and intestines.
+Separate studies show that reflexology work increases blood flow to the feet, brain, kidneys and intestines.

-Aids post-operative recovery - Reflexology work aids recovery after surgery as shown by several studies, reducing pain and lessening the use of post operative analgesics.
+Reflexology work aids recovery after surgery as shown by several studies, reducing pain and lessening the use of post operative analgesics.

 Positive Impact on physiological measures (e. g. blood pressure and cholesterol; measurements by ECG, EEG, and MRI)